 Getting help for eating disorders

 It is so important if you or a loved one are suffering from an eating disorder to get help and treatment for it.
-The Center • A Place of HOPE offers someone to talk who cares and who is trained to be able to help you.

 If you have more questions about eating disorders that haven’t been answered here, then more information can be found on our FAQs page.